What happens in the body when you are stressed

-From an evolutionary perspective, stress is there to put us on alert.
+From an evolutionary perspective, stress is designed to put us on alert.
 Something is wrong, we are overwhelmed, danger lurks.
-Nowadays it's mostly the long to-do list rather than a wild animal attack, but the mechanism remains the same.
-Various hormones such as cortisol are released in order to release as much energy as possible in one fell swoop.
-The consequences: blood pressure rises, the blood is enriched with more oxygen, the pulse quickens and the muscles tense up.In dangerous or exceptional situations, this mechanism is extremely important, sometimes even vital.
-However, if stress becomes permanent, there is a risk of health damage: tension, obesity, diabetes, cardiovascular diseases and depression.
+Nowadays it's usually more like a long to-do list than an attack by a wild animal, but the mechanism remains the same.
+Various hormones such as cortisol are released in order to release as much energy as possible in one go.
+The consequences: Blood pressure rises, the blood is enriched with more oxygen, the pulse becomes faster and the muscles tense.

 The desire for sweets